ssko7098/Menu-Manager/README.md

 ### Logging as Guest:

-* To login as guest simply click the `not an admin?` button located above the `SIGN IN` button
+* To login as guest simply click the `not an admin?` button located below the `SIGN IN` button